SeanMNorton/apottymouth/README.md

-# apottymouth
+# A Potty Mouth
+## The chrome extension

-Chrome extension that adds colorful language to the browser
+This chrome extension that adds colorful language to the browser

 <a href="https://chrome.google.com/webstore/detail/potty-mouth/mhjpdocdlebpdbeomhbjnnoimfnemkjm" target="_blank">Link to extension</a>